MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 CLUT
 ====

-The Display module allows to target display which uses a pixel indirection table (CLUT).
-This kind of display are considered as generic but not standard (see :ref:`display_pixel_structure`).
-It consists to store color indices in image memory buffer instead of colors themselves.
+The Display module allows to target a display which uses a pixel indirection table (CLUT).
+This kind of display is considered as generic but not standard (see :ref:`display_pixel_structure`).
+It consists in storin color indices in image memory buffer instead of colors themselves.

 Color Conversion
 ----------------